scstraus/home-assistant-config/README.md

 ## [Climate Automations](https://github.com/scstraus/home-assistant-config/blob/master/automations/climate_automations.yaml)

 These are the automations that work alongside my [custom python script](https://github.com/scstraus/home-assistant-config/blob/master/python_scripts/set_heat_weather_override.py) to control the heating in my 12 zone [Honeywell Evohome](https://getconnected.honeywellhome.com/en/evohome) system using the [official integration](https://www.home-assistant.io/integrations/evohome/).
+Big shout out to [David Bonnes](https://github.com/zxdavb) for his amazing work on this component, and trying to cram every last possible feature into it.
+It's getting really powerful.

 My heating system is a bit complicated but it works pretty well.
 The Evohome Thermostat has a nice UI for entering complex schedules room by room, so when it's cold enough to be on the normal heating schedule I just use that.
 When it starts getting warmer and I don't need to run the heat during the day, I start to turn down the heat in some of the rooms more using my [custom python script](https://github.com/scstraus/home-assistant-config/blob/master/python_scripts/set_heat_weather_override.py) to read the weather report and decide what to set the temperature in each room to so that it won't be too cold but also won't run the heat unneccessarily.
 I think more than half of my heating savings come from not heating up the rooms too much overnight if they will warm themselves up during the day anyway.
 And everything is still the right temperature.
 Actually even better because they don't get too hot during the day.